aikatz/sketch-city/docs/milestones/milestone4.md

 # Milestone 4: Display of Maze Information

 ### Milestone 3 Update
 We have worked on finishing the tasks in Milestone 3 and made some significant progress.
+Our DFS code is complete but stills needs debugging.
+We tested extensively and believe that the back-pointer is working.
 The picture below shows what we get when we tested the alogrithm on a small 2x2 maze.
 <div style="text-align:center"><img src ="../pictures/dfsposition.jpg" /></div>

-### Wall Detection and Display
+### Wall Detection and Treasure Detection
 We had upgraded to new wall detection sensor that are much are accurate and reliable.

-### Treasure Detection and Display
+We were also able to read from multiple I2C sensors on the same bus.
+So that now we do not have to use a MUX or schmist trigger because we have 5 analog inputs left: 3 for line sensors, 1 for IR, and 1 for the microphone.
+We tuned the range thresholds and updated our code according to the new sensors.

-We copued the circuit from Lab 2 to a soldered board and mounted it on the top of our robot.
+We copied the circuit from Lab 2 to a soldered board and mounted it on the top of our robot.
-The picture below shows what our robot currently looks like with new wall sensors and
+The picture below shows what our robot currently looks like with new wall sensors and the tresure sensors.
 <div style="text-align:center"><img src ="../pictures/IMG_5643.JPG" /></div>

+### Display

 In the follwoing display, the walls are represented by the white stripes.
 Pink squares represent unexplored regions and green square represents current position.
 The red, green, and blue T represents treasures.
 <div style="text-align:center"><img src ="../pictures/20171121_211721.jpg" /></div>